-Sock Puppets Get Revenge In Championship Game Rematch
+Sock Puppets Get Revenge in Championship Game Rematch

 June 16, 2023 - Appalachian League (ApL) - Kingsport Axmen News Release

-KINGSPORT, Tenn. - Tonight was the first meeting between the Burlington Sock Puppets and the Kingsport Axmen since the championship game back on August 8th of last year, when the Axmen brought home their first title since 1995.
-Tonight's rematch went the way of the Sock Puppets, however, as Burlington secured the 11-7 victory.
+KINGSPORT, Tenn. - Tonight was the first meeting between the Burlington Sock Puppets and the Kingsport Axmen since the championship game back on Aug.
+8 of last year, when the Axmen brought home their first title since 1995.
+Tonight's rematch went the way of the Sock Puppets, as Burlington secured the 11-7 victory.

 The Sock Puppets (6-3) picked up a run in the second after a throwing error by Ortiz allowed Ryan McCrystal (East Carolina) to score, making it 2-1.